 Why is my license revoked in NC?

 Any number of issues can result in a license revocation either temporarily or indefinite.
-Some of the most common reasons for license suspension include missing Court resulting in a Failure to Appear “FTA”, not paying Court fees for a ticket, and not completing substances abuse classes after a DWI.
+Some of the most common reasons for license suspension include missing Court resulting in a Failure to Appear “FTA”, not paying Court fees for a ticket, not paying damages caused from an accident without insurance, and not completing substances abuse classes after a DWI.
 Bottom line is if you are revoked you have to deal with all the old issues first before you can get a license.
 If your license is revoked due to multiple DWI’s then you may be revoked for 4 years or more depending on when your prior convictions occurred.

 How do I fix a Failure to Appear in NC?